petruzzellialessandro/recboleBS/README.md

 python inference_bs.py -d movielens -t True -k 10
 ```

-This script generates two files:
+This script generates two files in a folder named `predicted_{dataset_name}`:
 1. `predicted_score_{model_name}.tsv`: Contains the recommended items for each user in the test set.
 2. `predicted_score_{model_name}_all_items.tsv`: Contains all recommended items for each user if `testOnly` is set to `False`.

-This script ensures that recommendations are generated efficiently and saved appropriately for further analysis or evaluation.
+This script ensures that recommendations are efficiently generated and saved for further analysis or evaluation.